MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/oauth-implicit-grant-flow.md

 ### Token Endpoint sample

-This sample shows how you can use the getAuthenticationToken function to fetch an ID token using the Token endpoint in Dynamics 365 Portals.
+This sample shows how you can use the getAuthenticationToken function to fetch an ID token using the Token endpoint in PowerApps Portals.
 The sample can be found here: [Token Endpoint sample](https://github.com/microsoft/PowerApps-Samples/blob/master/portals/TokenEndpoint.js).